-Many homeschoolers are aware of PragerU’s free, five-minute videos on important topics that were created for teens and adults.
+Many homeschoolers are aware that PragerU created free, five-minute videos for teens and adults on important topics.
 Lots of those videos make excellent supplements for topics students are studying.

 PragerU is also creating free content specifically designed for younger audiences.
-The videos are available at the PragerU website under the “Kids” tab.
-Following are brief descriptions of the main series and what’s available as of December 2021.
+The videos are available on the PragerU website under the “Kids” tab.
+The following are brief descriptions of the main series and what’s available as of March 2022.

 The skits are often silly, but they make serious points in a memorable fashion.
 Each video runs about ten to fifteen minutes.

 The selection of topics reflects PragerU’s goal of educating all ages with information about influential ideas and philosophies.
-Much of this is pertinent to current issues, although the videos usually leave it to their audiences to make the connections for themselves.
+Much of this information is pertinent to current issues although the videos usually leave it to their audiences to make the connections for themselves.